Abkhazians: History

-The Russian conquest of Abkhazia from the 1810s to the 1860s was accompanied by a massive expulsion of Muslim Abkhaz to the Ottoman Empire and the introduction of a strong Russification policy.
+The Russian conquest of Abkhazia from the 1810s to the 1860s was accompanied by a massive expulsion of Muslim Abkhaz to the Ottoman Empire (the Christian Abkhaz were largely spared from the deportations) and the introduction of a strong Russification policy.
 As a result, the Abkhaz diaspora is currently estimated to measure at least twice the number of Abkhaz that reside in Abkhazia.
 The largest part of the diaspora now lives in Turkey, with estimates ranging from 100,000 to 500,000, with smaller groups in Syria (5,000 – 10,000) and Jordan.
 In recent years, some of these have emigrated to the West, principally to Germany (5,000), Netherlands, Switzerland, Belgium, France, United Kingdom, Austria and the United States (mainly to New Jersey).
+The teaching of the Russian language to the Abkhaz replaced Georgian with Russian as the second language for the Abkhaz, leading to the alienation of Abkhazians from Georgians despite their common historical heritage with the Georgians.
+The policy of Russification in Georgia included fostering minority languages, such as Abkhaz, through the creation of alphabets (Note: The first Abkhaz alphabet was created in 1862 by Russian general Peter von Uslar based on the Cyrillic script.) and the preparation of elementary textbooks in these languages to obviate the use of Georgian as the language of culture and the vehicle of everyday literacy.

+Some Abkhazians fought for Greece and/or worked for the Greek authorities during the Greco-Turkish War (see: North Caucasian cooperation with Greece during the Greco-Turkish War (1919–1922) for more).
+After its end, thousands of Abkhazians, especially from Adapazarı, Düzce, Hendek and Bolu, fled to Greece in order to avoid ethnic persecution by the Turks.
+Many of them later migrated to Abkhazia in the Soviet Union.
+By 1929, it was reported that 700 of these Abkhazians had stayed in Greece, particularly in Greek Macedonia, adapting to local customs and conditions.
+According to Abkhaz ethnographer and historian Shalva Inal-ipa in 2017, this number should have at least doubled since then, but there is no exact estimate.